-For this purpose, anthropologists use human anatomy, specifically the skeletal system and further tissues of the musculoskeletal system, to classify and describe and thus document bones, anatomical structures, and diagnostic features within the overall framework of the skeleton in a comprehensive and transparent fashion.
+50 For this purpose, anthropologists use human anatomy, specifically the skeletal system and further tissues of the 51 musculoskeletal system, to classify and describe and thus document bones, anatomical structures, and diagnostic features within the overall framework of the skeleton in a comprehensive and transparent fashion.
 Precisely locat-ing the traces on the skeleton is crucial.
 Accurate identification and mapping of these features allow for a detailed understanding of their implications and connections to broader anthropological inquiries.
 This precision is vital for meaningful and reliable interpretations in anthropological research.
-By applying the same principles used for mapping the Earth's surface "terrain", a detailed map of the human body can be created.
-This map contains visible anatomical surface structures, as well as artificial objects such as measurement points or content-related or method-ologically based classifications and boundaries [3].
+By applying the same principles used for mapping the Earth's surface terrain, a detailed map of the human body can be created.
+This map contains visible anatomical surface structures, as well as artificial objects such as measurement points or content-related or method-ologically based classifications and boundaries [6].
 ANNO represents such a map by providing an ontology for accurate and exhaustive definitions that allow to unequivocally locate these, facilitate their retrieval and furthermore serve as a basis for an objective examination, including measurements.

-Osteometric examinations involve precise measurements that numerically capture features important in anthropology.
-These measurements are crucial for dis-criminant function analysis, a key method for determining the biological sex of deceased individuals.
-Discriminant function analysis identifies differences between predefined groups, such as males and females, by analyzing known group distinctions.
-Its goal is to pinpoint characteristics that significantly differentiate these groups.
-The result is a discriminant function, which includes variables and their weights representing these characteristics.
-This func-tion, once determined, classifies skeletal remains into one of the groups [1].
+Osteometric examinations involve precise measurements that numerically capture features important in anthro-pology.
+These measurements are crucial for discriminant function analysis, a key method for determining the bio-logical sex of deceased individuals.
+Discriminant function analysis identifies differences between predefined groups, such as males and females, by assessing specific bone measurements that typically differ between the sexes, such as the size and shape of certain features.
+The goal is to pinpoint characteristics that significantly differentiate these groups.
+The resulting discriminant function includes measurements as variables and their weights representing these characteristics.
+By inputting these measurements into the formula, the discriminant function calculates a score that classifies skeletal remains into one of the groups, indicating the likelihood of the remains being male or female [1].

 The digitization and digitalization of anthropological skeletal materials offer significant advantages.
-This process extends beyond visualizing remains to creating and analyzing annotated 3D models, incorporating traditional anthropological methods into digital for-mats.
-Such technological advancements facilitate preservation, documentation, and global collaboration, allowing remote access and minimizing physical specimen wear.
-These developments address access challenges and enable the linking of diverse study samples, thus enhancing research and data integration.
-The digital 3D models can serve as digital twins, as they present virtual, detailed replicas of skeletal remains, created using 3D imaging technolo-gies.
-ANNO complements this digital twin by providing an ontological framework that enriches the model with detailed, accurate anthropological data.
+This pro-cess extends beyond visualizing remains to creating and analyzing annotated 3D models, incorporating traditional anthropological methods into digital formats.
+Such technological advancements facilitate preservation, documenta-tion, and global collaboration, allowing remote access and minimizing physical specimen wear.
+These developments address access challenges and enable the linking of diverse study samples, thus enhancing research and data integra-tion.
+The digital 3D models can serve as digital twins, as they present virtual, detailed replicas of skeletal remains, created using 3D imaging technologies.
+ANNO complements this digital twin by providing an ontological frame-work that enriches the model with detailed, accurate anthropological data.
 This synergy enhances the digital twin's utility, enabling precise annotation, analysis, and sharing of anthropological findings.
-The benefits include improved research efficiency, enhanced data sharing and collaboration opportunities, and a deeper, more nuanced understanding of anthropological subjects.
-The Anthropological Notation Ontology (ANNO) plays a pivotal role in this digital transformation.
-It provides a consis-tent yet flexible framework for representing anthropologically relevant anatomical and anthropological knowledge.
-By mapping information directly onto 3D models, ANNO ensures that data is not only comprehensible and repro-ducible but also sustainably documented.
-This approach improves data interoperability, a crucial prerequisite for successful digitization.
-Furthermore, data sets consolidated this way and formalized through the Anthropological Notation Ontology (ANNO) presented here allow for efficient data analysis techniques, such as data and text min-ing that promote deeper insights.
+The benefits include improved research efficiency, enhanced data sharing and collaboration opportunities, and a deeper, more nuanced understand-ing of anthropological subjects.
+It provides a consistent yet flexible framework for representing anthropologically relevant anatomical and anthropological knowledge.
+By mapping information directly onto 3D models, ANNO ensures that data is not only comprehensible and reproducible but also sustainably documented.
+This approach im-proves data interoperability, a crucial prerequisite for successful digitization.
+Furthermore, data sets consolidated this way and formalized through the Anthropological Notation Ontology (ANNO) presented here allow for efficient data analysis techniques, such as data and text mining that promote deeper insights.
 Therefore, the contribution of ANNO lies in its ability to encapsulate and connect anthropological methods, aspects, and skeletal features within an ontological structure that aids in the digitization process, promoting more in-depth anthropological research and broader interdisciplinary studies.